cozy/cozy-stack/docs/files.md

 Get an image that shows the first page of a PDF in a small resolution (96x96).

+**Note:** this route is deprecated, you should use thumbnails instead.

 ### GET /files/:file-id/preview/:secret

 Get an image that shows the first page of a PDF (at most 1080x1920).

+**Note:** this route is deprecated, you should use thumbnails instead.

 ### GET /files/:file-id/thumbnails/:secret/:format